rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 *               hard    memlock          unlimited
 ```

-Save your changes and exit (`SHIFT:wq!` for _vi_)
+Save your changes and exit. (`SHIFT:wq!` for _vi_)

 ### Modifying sysctl.conf With 90-lxd.override.conf

-Just like other services where _systemd_ has taken over, what used to be modifying a single file took care of all of your kernel option changes.
-That is still the case, but now the trick is to find which file will do the overrides for you.
+With _systemd_, we can make changes to our system's overall configuration and kernel options *without* mofifying the main configuration file.
+Instead, we'll put our settings in a separate file that will simply override the particular settings we need.

 To make these kernel changes, we are going to create a file called _90-lxd-override.conf_ in /etc/sysctl.d.
 To do this type:

 `vi /etc/sysctl.d/90-lxd-override.conf`

-And place the following content in that file.
+Place the following content in that file.
 Note that if you are wondering what we are doing here, the file content below is self-documenting:

 ```
 ## The following changes have been made for LXD ##